and rightfully so. While you should trust their advice on certain

 health?"
 If they default to outdated wisdom without batting an eyelash,

-• Pay close attention to whether or not their advice is specific and actionable.
+then you may want to seek nutritional guidance elsewhere. - Pay close attention to whether or not their advice is specific and actionable.

 Are their recommendations vague, such as "eat healthy" and "do things